noahehall/theBookOfNoah/databases/mysql_new.md

       - master - reset a master used for replication
         - must be executed from the master
         - will start a new binary log file as well as delete the binary log filenames from the index file and delete the contents of the binary log index file
-      - slave -reset a slaaved used for replication
+      - slave - reset a slave used for replication
         - must be executed from the slave
         - will start a new relay log file and delete any existing ones as well as delete its notiation of its position in the masters binary log file